jgdovis/MITxpro_FullStackRestaurantapp_backend/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Starting the back end
 From that directory, run npm install, followed by npm run build, followed by npm run develop.
 Then, navigate to localhost:1337 in your browser to confirm that Strapi is running.
-You should see the following:

 <!-- Skils -->
 ### Skills